Logarithmic Sobolev inequalities: a review on stability and instability results; logarithmic uncertainty principle: Examples of instability

-where $\mathcal{M}$ denotes the set of optimisers of~\eqref{LSI-G} described in Theorem~\ref{thm:opti}, 1). \end{proposition} \begin{proof}[Proof of Proposition~\ref{counterxmp}] We notice that it is sufficient to find such a sequence in dimension $d=1$, as in higher dimensions one can consider functions depending only on one coordinate.
-We follow a construction similar to~\cite{MR4455233}.
+\end{proposition} \begin{proof}[Proof of Proposition~\ref{counterxmp}] We notice that it is sufficient to find such a sequence in dimension $d=1$, as in higher dimensions one can consider a sum of functions depending only on one coordinate.
+We use a construction inspired by~\cite[Lemma~1.7]{MR4455233}.
 Let us consider $(g_n)_{n\in\N}$ defined for any $x\in\R$ by